gilberthoop/northcoastpizza/README.md

 To run the app in the command line,
   1. Type npm start
-  2. Open the browser and go to localhost:8080
+  2. Open your browser and go to localhost:8080